DennisSchulmeister/ls-plugin-extra-tags/README.md

 ></lsx-github-edit>
 ```

-Optionaly an different url can be given for the download button, e.g. to also
+Optionally an different url can be given for the download button, e.g. to also
 include a sample solution:

 ```html